nautobot/nautobot-app-netbox-importer/docs/admin/install.md

 ## Install Guide

 !!! note
-    Apps can be installed manually or using Python's `pip`.
-See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
+    Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
+See the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/installation/app-install/) for more details.
 The pip package name for this app is [`nautobot-netbox-importer`](https://pypi.org/project/nautobot-netbox-importer/).

 The app is available as a Python package via PyPI and can be installed with `pip`: